hiro2233/nuttx/nuttx/README.txt

      for NXFLAT.
 NXFLAT is a binary format described in Documentation/NuttXNxFlat.html.
-It may be possible to build standalone versions of the NXFLAT tools; there are a few examples of this in the misc/buildroot/configs directory.
-However, it is possible that there could be interoperability issues with your toolchain since they will be using different versions of binutials and possibly different ABIs.
+It may be possible to build standalone versions of the NXFLAT tools; there are a few examples of this in the buildroot repository at https://bitbucket.org/nuttx/buildroot However, it is possible that there could be interoperability issues with your toolchain since they will be using different versions of binutils and possibly different ABIs.

+Building Original Linux Boards in Cygwin

+  Some default board configurations are set to build under Linux and others to build under Windows with Cygwin.
+Various default toolchains may also be used in each configuration.
+It is possible to change the default setup.
+Here, for example, is what you must do in order to compile a default Linux configuration in the Cygwin environment using the CodeSourceery for Windows toolchain.
+After instantiating a "canned" NuttX configuration, run the target 'menuconfig' and set the following
+  items:

+    Build Setup->Build Host Platform->Windows
+    Build Setup->Windows Build Environment->Cygwin
+    System Type->Toolchain Selection->CodeSourcery GNU Toolchain under Windows

+  In Windows 7 it may be required to open the Cygwin shell as Administrator ("Run As" option, right button) you find errors like "Permission denied".

+Recovering from Bad Configurations

+  Many people make the mistake of configuring NuttX with the "canned" configuration and then just typing 'make' with disastrous consequences;
+  the build may fail with mysterious, uninterpretable, and irrecoverable build errors.
+If, for example, you do this with an unmodified Linux configuration in a Windows/Cgwin environment, you will corrupt the build environment.
+The environment will be corrupted because of POSIX vs Windows path issues and with issues related to symbolic links.
+If you make the mistake of doing this, the easiest way to recover is to just start over: Do 'make distclean' to remove every trace of the corrupted configuration, reconfigure from scratch, and make certain that the set the configuration correctly for your platform before attempting to make again.

+  Just fixing the configuration file after you have instantiated the bad configuration with 'make' is not enough.

 DOCUMENTATION
 ^^^^^^^^^^^^^